Competition: The Sunday Times Audible Short Story Award

 5.4 The judging will, to the best of TNL’s knowledge and belief, be fair and independent.
 The judging panel will be appointed by the Award Director in association with TNL and will include a representative from TNL as well as members of the literary community.

-6.1 If entering by post: The Entry Form and eleven (11) copies of the Entry must be received at the address stated in these Terms and Conditions by 6PM (GMT) on Friday 15 February 2019.
-If entering online: The Entry Form must be completed by 6pm (GMT) on Friday 15 February 2019.
-The longlist of Entries will be released in July 2019, with the shortlist due to follow in August and the winner and runners up announced on 12 September 2019 at the Award ceremony.
+6.1 If entering by post: The Entry Form and eleven (11) copies of the Entry must be received at the address stated in these Terms and Conditions by 6PM (GMT) on Friday 13 December 2019.
+If entering online: The Entry Form must be completed by 6pm (GMT) on Friday 13 December 2019.
+The longlist of Entries will be released in May 2020, with the shortlist due to follow in June and the winner and runners-up announced on 2 July 2020 at the Award ceremony.
 All announcement dates are approximate and may be subject to change.

 6.3 Should Entrants be shortlisted they are responsible for any costs and related expenses to attend any relevant events or promotional activity including (without limitation) the Award winner announcement at the Award ceremony.

-6.4 The Award Director and administrators will not acknowledge receipt of Entries and do not accept any responsibility for late, lost or damaged Entries.
+6.4 The Award Director and Aadministrators will not acknowledge receipt of Entries and do not accept any responsibility for late, lost or damaged Entries.
 Proof of sending is not proof of receipt.

 6.5 Entrants must supply full details as required above, and comply with all rules and terms and conditions to be eligible for the Award.
 Ineligible, obscene or fraudulent Entries will be automatically disqualified.
 In the event that any Entrant breaches or TNL reasonably believes that an Entrant has breached these Terms and Conditions, TNL may reject the Entry and/or remove the Entrant from any longlist or shortlist and/or retract the Award.